 Albany Hancock, older brother of John Hancock, was a highly respected and skilled anatomist and artist with wide-ranging zoological interests.
+Much of his work was rehoused during the war because of the threat posed by air raids.

 He published more than seventy scientific papers, mainly on lesser-known groups of invertebrates, and had a large circle of correspondents including Charles Darwin, Richard Owen and Thomas Henry Huxley.